 4. GLAMIS CASTLE

 One of the most haunted castles in Scotland, is Glamis Castle in Angus, the childhood home of HM Queen Elizabeth the Queen Mother and ancestral seat of the Earls of Strathmore and Kinghorn.
-With no less than 9 ghosts, the castle is a busy place even when the family are away!
+With no less than 9 ghosts, Glamis Castle is one of Scotland’s most haunted castles and is a busy place even when the family are away!
 Glamis Castle is another Scottish castle to have a minor feature in Macbeth but also Royal connections, as before it was granted to the Lyon family in the 14th Century, it was in the hands of Scottish Royalty.

 5. INVERARAY CASTLE

 Inveraray Castle in Argyll, sits in a magical position overlooking Loch Fyne.
 Legend has it that it is haunted by several ghosts including a young Irish harpist, who was killed by the Duke of Montrose’s men in 1644.
 The harpist can be seen in the MacArthur Room and there is also a ‘grey lady’ that has only been seen by daughters of a Duke of Argyll.
-Very spookily, when a Duke dies, the ghostly ‘Galley of Lorne’ can be seen sailing away into the distance on Loch Fyne.
+Very spookily, and one of the most chilling Scottish ghost stories, is when a Duke dies, the ghostly ‘Galley of Lorne’ can be seen sailing away into the distance on Loch Fyne.

 6. DRUM CASTLE

 Drum Castle in Aberdeenshire, is one of the oldest tower houses in Scotland.
 It was given to the Irvine’s in 1323 by Robert the Bruce and has lots of supernatural activities going on.
 Anna Forbes Irvine who died in 1900, haunts the castle along with the eerie laughter of her son, Alexander, who died in 1865 aged six.
 Family heirlooms move about in the night with great regularity and when night falls footsteps can be heard.